Multi-label Node Classification On Graph-Structured Data

 We have novel and compelling insights from our analysis of specific datasets and GNN approaches.
 For instance, we uncover the pitfalls of the commonly used OGB-Protein dataset for model evaluation.
 While multi-label graph datasets usually show low homophily, we show that approaches working on low homophilic multi-class datasets cannot trivially work on multi-label datasets which usually have low homophily.

 While current graph-based machine learning methods are usually evaluated on multi-class datasets, we demonstrate that the acquired improvements cannot always be translated to the more general scenario when the nodes are characterized by multiple labels.
 We believe that our work will open avenues for more future work and bring much-deserved attention to multi-label classification on graph-structured data.
 In future work, we plan to study the interplay of different dataset characteristics (for example edge density and label homophily) on the model performance.
-Besides, we would like to extend the architecture of our currently proposed two-step \approach by including supervised as well as other self-learning objectives.

 }